Writing Teachers Write: Opportunities for both BAWP TCs and the Greater Community

 Possibly, you’re one of the many who still want to make good on your promise since the Summer Institute that you would keep writing because you have something to say about your professional experiences – even if you’re not sure how to say it?

 Consider joining a group of like-minded colleagues who want to write about what they know, imagine, enjoy, observe, and question about the teaching of writing.
-Think of yourself as contributing to the local and national conversation about education.
 Be part of putting our professional lives into words.